Sample Complexity of Black Box Work Extraction: Main Results

+\end{theorem} We prove this theorem in detail in Sec.~\ref{subsec:no-work-single-copy}.
+Note that the tolerance $\gamma$ of ergotropy goes to zero in the limit $N'\rightarrow\infty$.
+Also, the right-hand side of Eq.~\eqref{eq:main-th-main-text} vanishes in the limit $N'\rightarrow\infty$ for any $\gamma$, however small.
+Thus Theorem \ref{thm:impossibility-work} can be interpreted as follows: it is impossible (assuming that the Hamiltonian is bounded) to extract any ergotropy from a full rank random quantum state in $\mc{D}_N$ obtained by partial tracing randomly selected pure state in a composite Hilbert space of dimension of $NN'$, in the limit $N'\rightarrow \infty$.
+We numerically calculate the ergotropy of random quantum states (obtained as mentioned previously) with increasing $N'$, for a fixed Hamiltonian $H$.
+The results, shown in Fig.\ref{fg.erg-conc}, indicate that the upper bound on $\mathrm{Erg}(\rho)$ from Theorem \ref{thm:impossibility-work}, becomes increasingly tight as the ratio $N/N'$ decreases.

-\end{theorem} One expects that this limitation can be overcome given access to multiple copies of $\rho$.
-Next, we explore the number of samples of $\rho$ required to quantify the amount of work that can be extracted from it.
+One expects that this limitation can be overcome given access to multiple copies of the unknown state $\rho$.
+In the next section, we consider a different black box setting and rigorously quantify the number of samples of $\rho$ required to quantify the amount of work that can be extracted from it.